 For additional guidance or support, please contact email@example.com.

-My school was due to undertake a pre-assessment this academic year.
+My school is due to undertake a pre-assessment.
 What should I do?

-My school was due to undertake accreditation/reaccreditation this academic year.
+My school is due to undertake accreditation/reaccreditation this academic year.
 What should I do?

 For schools that wish to split part 1 and part 2 of their assessment/reaccreditation day, fees will be split, with 50% payable at part 1 and 50% payable at part 2.

 Can my school still put in an application for initial assessment/reaccreditation if I have not yet been contacted by NACE?

-My school purchased consultancy as part of my Challenge Framework package.
+My school purchased consultancy and/or CPD as part of my Challenge Framework package.
 Can I access this support remotely?

 How will NACE view this summer's teacher assessments and awarded examination grades when considering my application for Challenge Award accreditation?

 NACE will follow the DfE guidance on changes to 2020 accountability arrangements which states that organisations working with schools should use data from previous years and not the 2020 data for any school assessment purposes.
 Similarly, NACE will follow Welsh government guidance which states that qualifications awards data will not be used to report on attainment outcomes at school, LA or regional consortia level or be used for accountability purposes in 2019/2020 and also extended to 2020/2021.
 However, if a school wishes NACE to consider 2020 teacher assessment information, it is acceptable evidence.
-We will also continue to consider the broader view of the school's performance over time as presented in the school's own self-evaluation.
+We will also continue to take account of the broader view of the school's performance over time and the school’s own evaluation of able pupil attainment and progress.